Bone Density Test A bone mineral density test is used to identify... | Channels for Pearson+

 Bone Density Test A bone mineral density test is used to identify a bone disease.
 The result of a bone density test is commonly measured as a z score, and the population of z scores is normally distributed with a mean of 0 and a standard deviation of 1.

-c.
-For a randomly selected subject, find the probability of a bone density test score between -0.67 and 1.29.
+a.
+For a randomly selected subject, find the probability of a bone density test score greater than -1.37.

 Verified step by step guidance